Treatment for cholecystitis and biliary dyskinesia.

-Common Symptoms of biliary dyskinesia are typically associated with biliary pain while there are no gallstones present in the gall bladder.
-The pain subsides in the right subcostal area accompanied by fever, nausea, and vomiting.
+Common Symptoms of biliary dyskinesia are typically associated with biliary pain, while no gallstones are present in the gall bladder.
+The pain subsides in the right subcostal area, accompanied by fever, nausea, and vomiting.
 The pain In the right subcostal area travels upwards to the back of the shoulder blades.
 Usually, the pain occurs after a meal containing fatty or fried foods.
-Headache, indigestion, bloating and frequent diarrhea are also common symptoms.
+Headache, indigestion, bloating, and frequent diarrhea are also common symptoms.

 Diagnosis of biliary dyskinesia and cholecystitis

-If a person is affected by Dyskinesia, his CT scan, gastroscopy and ERCP will appear normal.
-For the diagnosis, the gallbladder is filled with radionuclide labeled as Tc99m. the next step is the intravenous injection of the CCK.
+If a person is affected by Dyskinesia, his CT scan, gastroscopy, and ERCP will appear normal.
+The gallbladder is filled with radionuclide labeled as Tc99m for the diagnosis.
+The next step is the intravenous injection of the CCK.
 After 20 minutes, the gallbladder ejection fraction is noted and observed.
-If the gallbladder ejection fraction is less than 35% then it means that the patient has dyskinesia disease of the gallbladder.
+If the gallbladder ejection fraction is less than 35%, then the patient has dyskinesia disease of the gallbladder.

 Biliary dyskinesia symptoms often begin with pain in the right upper abdomen.
 Listed below are common biliary dyskinesia symptoms